Trigonometry of partially truncated triangles and tetrahedra

+One sees from this that the transversal length depends only on the internal edge lengths, that it decreases with the length of either of the internal edges that it joins, and that it increases with the other four internal edge lengths.
+It is also invariant under swapping the index $B_1$ with $B_2$, and/or $B_3$ with $B_4$---these preserve the roles of $\tilde\lambda_{12}$ and $\tilde\lambda_{13}$ and act on the set $\{a,b,c,d\}$ of inputs by even involutions.
+Finally, it is invariant under changing the choice of horoball centered at any ideal vertex of $\Delta$, which rescales the distances along edges incident to that vertex, cf.~Remarks \ref{rescale horoball}.
+Thus although computing the transversal length requires choosing a set of horoballs, the length computed does not depend on the particular set chosen.

+The prior results of Section \ref{PT}, which address transversal lengths of partially truncated tetrahedra with one, two, or three ideal vertices, as well as those of Section \ref{three} concerning \emph{fully} truncated tetrahedra in $\mathbb{H}^3$, have the same set of qualitative properties.
+In these results, the length of an edge joining two faces resulting from truncation, or the distance from a truncation plane to a horoball, replace the signed distance between horoballs as appropriate.
+In some cases, like that of fully truncated tetrahedra, we give lower bounds rather than explicit formulas for the transversal length, due to the complexity of the formulas involved.
+See eg.~Proposition \ref{tetra transversals}.

+The results of Section \ref{three} here are applied in \cite{DeSha2} as one tool contributing to that paper's lower bounds on volumes of hyperbolic $3$-manifolds with totally geodesic boundary, and we expect those of Sections \ref{two} and \ref{PT} to be similarly useful in forthcoming work.

-In both settings we follow the approach of \cite[Ch.~3]{Ratcliffe} and use the \textit{hyperboloid model} for $\mathbb{H}^n$, where it is taken as a subset of $\mathbb{R}^{n+1}$ equipped with the \textit{Lorentzian inner product}, a certain non positive-definite bilinear form.
+To prove these results we use the \textit{hyperboloid model} for $\mathbb{H}^n$, where it is taken as a subset of $\mathbb{R}^{n+1}$ equipped with the \textit{Lorentzian inner product}, a certain non positive-definite bilinear form.
 Vectors of the ambient $\mathbb{R}^{n+1}$ carry information about different objects of $\mathbb{H}^n$, depending on the sign of their self-pairing, and the Lorentzian inner product of two such vectors carries information about the hyperbolic distance between the objects the vectors encode.
-This property is exploited in \cite{Ratcliffe} and also in previous work, eg.~by Epstein--Penner \cite{EpstePen}.
+This property was exploited by Ratcliffe in \cite[Ch.~3]{Ratcliffe} to prove trigonometric formulas, and also in previous work, eg.~by Epstein--Penner \cite{EpstePen}.
 We describe it in Section \ref{background} and subsequently leverage it to encode partially truncated triangles using just three vectors, and truncated tetrahedra using just four, using the pairings of these vectors to prove our trigonometric formulas.

-The results of this note are applied in producing lower bounds on volumes of hyperbolic $3$-manifolds with totally geodesic boundary, in other papers that have appeared or will soon.